tgrk/slacker-rtm/README.md

 ## Sending messages

 Slack RTM API supports only plain text messages.
 Rich formatted messages (aka attachmets) using JSON structures that follow specific [formatting][6] are not supported.
 Please refer to [Sending messages][2] section of oficial Slack RTM API documentation.
+For sending rich formatted messages (aka attachments) you have to use [slacker][9] - Slack Web API client.

 Simple message can be created using following helper:
 ```erlang